Debt Camel

 OR

 You should not have increased my overdraft limit in about 2014.
-When you increased the limit, you should have seen that I had significant gambling transactions showing on my account and that my debts to other lenders on my credit record had increased a lot.
+When you increased the limit, you should have seen that my debts to other lenders on my credit record had increased a lot.

 I do not know the exact months of these overdraft limit increases.
 In your reply to this complaint, please tell me when the increases were and how much the limit went up on each occasion.

-End by asking for a refund of charges and interest:
+END BY asking for a refund of charges and interest:

 I would like you to refund all the interest and charges that were added to my account from 2016 when you increased my overdraft limit.